dduyg/146/README.md

 - Loads 5 new images each time the previous set is fully clicked away.
 - Handles image load errors by replacing them with local fallback images.
 - Displays a "CLICK / TAP" signal when the gallery is empty and hides it when images are displayed.
-- Animates the disappearance of images on click/tap.

 <hr>